 Reach out to your preferred vendors, set up an event overview meeting, and then an on-site walkthrough once more of your event details are finalized.

-Event Website Or Landing Page
+Create an Event Website or Landing Page

-Your website is going to be where you recognize sponsors, offer attendees event details, sell tickets, and collect attendee information.
+This website is going to be where you recognize sponsors, offer attendees event details, sell tickets, and collect attendee information.
 Make it accessible from a variety of devices and make sure your grandmother understands it!
 Again, make sure the branding and style of the website match the theme, tone, and goals of your event.

 Figure out how you’re going to sell tickets.
-There are a variety of ways to integrate purchases through a website but we’d recommend an actual ticketing provider such as Afton Tickets, Ticketleap, or Eventbrite.
-These providers all offer ways to integrate ticketing on your website ticket page.
+There are a variety of ways to integrate purchases through a website, but we’d recommend an actual ticketing provider such as Afton Tickets, Ticketleap, or Eventbrite.
+These providers all offer ways to incorporate ticketing on your website ticket page.
 By working with a ticketing provider, it makes getting paid, giving refunds and running sales reports MUCH easier.
 Keep in mind that they will typically charge a service fee that can be passed on to the buyer.

 If you have an internal marketing team, schedule a time to sit down with them and figure out your required ad spend to reach your desired audience.
 This will vary depending on your ticket prices, brand awareness, and many other factors we won’t get into here.

-Finalize an exact method of how you intend to promote your event and write it down in a content spreadsheet or on a shared drive so your event team understands it.
+Finalize an exact method of how you intend to promote your event and write it down in a content spreadsheet or on a shared drive, so your event team understands it.